akashpanda122/Algorithm_Visualizer/README.md

 # Algorithm Visualizer
-Algorithm Visualizerr is an animated web app for visualizing Bubble sorting algorithms with the functionality of (Speed Control) and (Array Size Control).
+Algorithm Visualizer is an animated web app for visualizing Bubble sorting algorithms with the functionality of (Speed Control) and (Array Size Control).

 ## How to use
 - Navigate to the [website](https://algorithm-visualizer-flax.vercel.app/)